-We have developed a next generation, or Impede 2.0 Technology to improve the meth-resistance of our technology.
-We have completed one-pot, direct conversion meth testing performed by our CRO on the following commercially available products and on our Nexafed Impede 2.0 extended-release product, with the following results:
+We have previously developed a next generation, or Impede 2.0 Technology to improve the meth-resistance of our technology.
+We have previously completed one-pot, direct conversion meth testing performed by our CRO on the following commercially available products and on our Nexafed Impede 2.0 extended-release product, with the following results:

 Meth Resistant

 Product/Formulation Technology Meth Recovery 1 Purity 2

-Sudafed® 30mg Tablets none 67% 62%
+Sudafed® 30mg Tablets None 67% 62%

 Nexafed 30mg Technology Impede® 1.0 38% 65%

 Zephrex-D® 30mg Pills Tarex® 28% 51%

 Nexafed 120mg Extended-release tablets Impede® 2.0 17% 34%

-- 1 Total methamphetamine HCl recovered from the equivalent of 100 PSE 30mg tablets divided by the maximum theoretical yield of 2.7 grams. - 2 Total methamphetamine HCl recovered from the equivalent of 100 PSE 30mg tablets divided by the total weight of powder recovered.
+- Total methamphetamine HCl recovered from the equivalent of 100 PSE 30mg tablets divided by the maximum theoretical yield of 2.7 grams. - 2 Total methamphetamine HCl recovered from the equivalent of 100 PSE 30mg tablets divided by the total weight of powder recovered.

-We have demonstrated in a pilot clinical study the bioequivalence of a formulation of our Nexafed extended release tablets utilizing our Impede 2.0 Technology to Sudafed® 12-hour Tablets.
-We have completed a project to integrate Impede 2.0 Technology into our commercially available Nexafed 30mg tablet while moving supply to an alternate contract manufacturer.
-We have completed process validation on this new formulation and we believe MainPointe launched the new formulation into the market in the 3rd quarter of 2017.
+We have previously demonstrated in a pilot clinical study the bioequivalence of a formulation of our Nexafed extended release tablets utilizing our Impede 2.0 Technology to Sudafed® 12-hour Tablets.

-Nexafed Products
+Nexafed Products and the MainPointe Agreement

-The Nexafed products currently marketed, Nexafed and Nexafed Sinus Pressure + Pain, consist of immediate release tablets.
-Nexafed is a 30mg pseudoephedrine tablet which until the third quarter of 2017 incorporated our patented Impede 1.0 technology and commencing in such quarter incorporated our Impede 2.0 technology and Nexafed Sinus Pressure + Pain is a 30/325mg pseudoephedrine and acetaminophen tablet which incorporates our Nexafed 1.0 technology.
+Nexafed and Nexafed Sinus Pressure + Pain, consist of immediate release tablets.
+Nexafed is a 30mg pseudoephedrine tablet which until the third quarter of 2017 incorporated our patented Impede 1.0 Technology and commencing in such quarter incorporated our Impede 2.0 Technology.
+Nexafed Sinus Pressure + Pain is a 30/325mg pseudoephedrine and acetaminophen tablet which incorporates our Nexafed 1.0 Technology.
 PSE is a widely-used nasal decongestant available in many non-prescription and prescription cold, sinus and allergy products.
 While the 30mg PSE tablet is not the largest selling PSE product on the market, we believe it is the most often used product to make meth due to: (a) its relatively low selling price and (b) its simpler formulation provides better meth yields.
-However, as meth-resistant products become pervasive, we believe meth cooks will migrate to other, larger selling, PSE containing products.

 We have demonstrated that our Nexafed 30mg tablets are bioequivalent to Johnson & Johnson's Sudafed 30mg Tablets when a single 2 tablet dose is administered.
 Commencing in 2006, the CMEA, required all non-prescription PSE products to be held securely behind the pharmacy counter, has set monthly consumer purchase volume limits, and has necessitated consumer interaction with pharmacy personnel to purchase PSE-containing products.
-Prior to the MainPointe Agreement completed in March 2017, we capitalized on this consumer-pharmacist interaction at the point of sale by soliciting distribution to pharmacies and educating and encouraging pharmacists to recommend Nexafed to their customers.
-Under the terms of the MainPointe Agreement, MainPointe controls the marketing and sale of our Nexafed products.